 What if I need transportation to my COVID-19 vaccination appointment?

 If you need a ride to get your COVID-19 vaccination, you have several options.
 Please visit our transportation page for the best options for travel to a vaccination site.

 Two COVID-19 vaccines (produced by Pfizer and Moderna Therapeutics), report being 95 percent effective.
 The Johnson & Johnson vaccine is reported to be 66 percent effective.

 How will we know these COVID-19 vaccines are safe?

 The U.S. Food and Drug Administration has a known and proven process for the verification of vaccines, and while these COVID-19 vaccines have been made available quickly, no step in the safety and efficacy process was skipped.
-The FDA issued EUAs for the first COVID-19 vaccines, only after enough scientific data was shown to indicate the vaccines safety and efficacy in a clear and compelling manner.
+The FDA has now issued a full authorization for Pfizer and Emergency Use Agreements (EAUs) for two other COVID-19 vaccines, only after enough scientific data was shown to indicate the vaccines safety and efficacy in a clear and compelling manner.